radarsu/radarsu/README.md

 - <strong>templates</strong> - place for templates that you can modify accodring to your needs, used to auto-generate components.
 Powered by <a href="https://github.com/mde/ejs" target="_blank" alt="ejs template">ejs</a>.

 # Drawbacks
-<strong>Structure</strong> - <strong>type-based structure instead of module-based</strong>.
-It simplifies imports and prevents circular dependencies.
-Helpers come on the beggining, entities come before services, middleware comes before controllers etc. This allows to easiely understand the flow of application and makes ES6 import available from a single barrel `index.ts`.
-You can convert structure to module-based, although you will need to export everything in correct order from `import.ts` barrel.
-Good idea for bigger projects.

-<strong>Opinionated</strong> - in order to provide you with a well-configured setup of various libraries perfectly working together <strong><a href="https://github.com/radarsu/radarsu" target="_blank" alt="radarsu framework">radarsu framework</a></strong> does not yet have adapters for other popular libraries.
+In order to provide you with a well-configured setup of various libraries perfectly working together <strong><a href="https://github.com/radarsu/radarsu" target="_blank" alt="radarsu framework">radarsu framework</a></strong> does not yet have adapters for other popular libraries.
 If you wish to switch from <a href="https://github.com/winstonjs/winston" target="_blank" alt="winston">Winston</a> to <a href="https://github.com/trentm/node-bunyan" target="_blank" alt="bunyan">Bunyan</a> or from Sequelize to other database, you need to rewrite initLogger, initDb, (...), methods.
 ```ts
 import {
     Radarsu, config, radarsuLogger,